microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaNamedLocationPolicy.md

 This example shows how to update an IP named location policy in Microsoft Entra ID by PolicyId.

-- `-PolicyId` parameter specifies the policy Id of named location policy.
+- `-PolicyId` parameter specifies the Id of a named location policy.
 - `-OdataType` parameter specifies the odata type of a named location policy.
 - `-DisplayName` parameter specifies the display name of a named location policy.
 - `-IsTrusted` parameter specifies the IsTrusted value for the named location policy.